syncfusion-content/javascript-docs/js/DateTimePicker/Concepts-and-Features/Date-in-other-months.md

   **[JavaScript]**

-  //  Add the code in your script section to render DateTimePicker without displaying other month dates in current month
+  //  Adds the code in your script section to render DateTimePicker without displaying other month dates in current month

 	           $('#dateTime').ejDateTimePicker({
 	               showOtherMonths: false,